-100 For a trader who holds long and short position at the same time, is his position margined on a gross or net base, or using the principle of "Combined Commodity Group"?
+101 For a trader who holds long and short positions at the same time, is his position margined on a gross, net, or portfolio basis?

 INE adopts margining on long or short side of position that has larger nominal value.
 However, when the contract enters the fifth trading day prior to the last trading day, INE will collect the margin from both long and short side.